CFS - Rapid Assessment for IBIS Selection

 Due to the streamlined process associated with RAISE cases, the following acceptance guidelines/limitations exist:

 - Only fired ammunition components (bullets and cartridge/shotshell cases) of probative value are uploaded onto the Integrated Ballistics Identification System (IBIS).

 - The requested examination is to determine whether the submitted items are linked to another shooting occurrence/recovered firearm (there is no request to know the calibre, type or number of firearms that discharged the fired ammunition components).

 - Fired ammunition components not associated to a shooting occurrence/investigation will only be accepted under consultation.

 Items can also be searched against the United States ballistics database, known as the National Integrated Ballistics Information Network (NIBIN).
 For an item to be eligible for a search against the NIBIN there must be a reason and defined target state(s) for the search.

 The ‘RAISE’ initiative involves a preliminary examination that includes:

-- A microscopic examination to determine whether or not the item(s) are of identification value and suitable for upload to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
+- A microscopic examination to determine whether or not the item(s) are of identification value and/or suitable for upload to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
 Selected items are subsequently transferred to the IBIS Unit and are stored indefinitely.
 The remaining items are returned to the submitter.

 Selected items to be compared to relevant items held in IBIS storage.
-Relevant items are those items from homicide and attempt murder cases occurring within the previous two years of the incident date and those occurring after the incident date of the active case and test fired bullets from firearms seized after the incident date, in which the class characteristics are in agreement.
+Relevant items are those items from Homicide and Attempt murder cases occurring within the previous two years of the incident date and those occurring after the incident date of the active case and test fired bullets from firearms seized after the incident date, in which the class characteristics are in agreement.